10 hurt in Saint Petersburg supermarket bombing

 "The investigation is looking at all possible causes of what happened," she said, adding that a probe for attempted murder had been launched.

-The incident comes several months after Russia's second city was rocked with a metro bombing in April which killed 16 people.

-"Ten people have been hospitalised, their lives are not in danger," the head of Saint Petersburg investigative unit Alexander Klaus told Russian news agencies.
+"Ten people have been hospitalised, their lives are not in danger," said the head of Saint Petersburg investigative unit Alexander Klaus, Interfax news agency reported.

-An emergencies ministry representative told AFP that one of the injured was in serious condition.

 An AFP correspondent at the scene observed first responders and police as well as a car belonging the Federal Security Service (FSB), which investigates acts of terror.

 "About 6:30pm there was the sound of a blast.
-As a result, several people have been injured," the Saint Petersburg police said.
+As a result, several people have been injured," the Saint Petersburg police said, giving the incident's location.

 "There is no fire.
 All shoppers have been evacuated," an emergencies ministry representative told Interfax.